Lokesh-K-Haralakatta/BoT-ESP32-SDK/README.md

         }

       ```
-  - The call to `server->startServer` internally makes call to BLE initialization enabling device pairing through Bluetooth with the companion application trying to communicate from iOS / Anroid device
+  - The call to `server->startServer` internally makes call to BLE initialization enabling device pairing through Bluetooth with the companion application trying to communicate from iOS / Android device
-  - Device gets paired successfully, then call to activate the device is made and the device is ready to trigger the actions if device actiovation is successful
+  - Device gets paired successfully, then call to activate the device is made and the device is ready to trigger the actions if device activation is successful
   - Device fails in getting paired, then we can re-attempt to pair the device using the end point `/pairing` defined by the webserver

 - **Retrieve defined actions for the makerID from BoT Service using AsyncWebserver end point `/actions`**